The Sequence Manipulation Suite:

 • Protein Isoelectric Point - calculates the theoretical pI (isoelectric point) for the protein sequence you enter.
 Use Protein Isoelectric Point when you want to know approximately where on a 2-D gel a particular protein will be found.

-• Protein Molecular Weight - accepts a protein sequence and calculates the molecular weight.
+• Protein Molecular Weight - accepts one or more protein sequences and calculates molecular weight.
 You can append copies of commonly used epitopes and fusion proteins using the supplied list.
 Use Protein Molecular Weight when you wish to predict the location of a protein of interest on a gel in relation to a set of protein standards.

 • Protein Pattern Find - accepts one or more sequences along with a search pattern and returns the number and positions of sites that match the pattern.
 The search pattern is written as a JavaScript regular expression, which resembles the regular expressions written in other programming languages, such as Perl.